Lawyer, Partner - Quebec City

-Miriam Robitaille is part of the corporate and commercial law team at the Quebec City office of Langlois lawyers, specializing primarily in mergers and acquisitions and in real estate law.
+Miriam Robitaille is part of the corporate and commercial law team at the Quebec City office of Langlois Lawyers, specializing primarily in mergers and acquisitions, corporate reorganizations and in real estate law.

-She advises clients at the firm on a variety of business law matters, mainly with regards to the purchase and sale of businesses, investments, financing and shareholders relations.
+She advises the firm’s clients on a variety of business law matters, mainly with regards to the purchase and sale of businesses, investment, financing, corporate structure and shareholders’ relations.

 LL.B., Université Laval, 2011